blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ## Class
 Your class decides your stamina dice, class features, and informs the role you'll play in your party.
-Talk to you GM about what classes are available at your table.
+Talk to you keeper about what classes are available at your table.